DavidXanatos/IgnoreACLs/README.md

 Usage:

-0. Enable test signing mode on your OC
+0. Enable test signing mode on your PC

 1. Install using the ini file